What is a Conditional Use Permit (CUP)?

 Fees

-For information regarding current fee amounts please see Fee link.
+For information regarding current fee amounts please see Garden Citys Fee Schedules.

 A typical application will incur the following fees: